7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 how to paint honey oak bathroom cabinets without sanding them

-How to Paint Bathroom Cabinets without Sanding them
+How to Paint Bathroom Cabinets without Sanding Them

 We originally planned on ripping out the old vanity and replacing the entire thing but since we’re taking our time with the remodel I wanted to give the space a little makeover.

-I had seen several photos on Instagram of painted vanities, and I’m not going to lie, it looked like a lot of work.
+I had seen several of painted vanities, and I’m not going to lie, it looked like a lot of work.
 Every one of the DIYs I saw took the doors and drawers off the hinges and brought them to a work area to sand.
 The sanding was the part I loathed the most, especially since 90% of those DIYers said that was the hardest part.

 I knew there had to be an easier way.